phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 are typically in 'library' code allowing the use of the library to throw compilation errors if not used properly.
 See the optics package for an example

-# Use of react
+# Use of React

 Mandated by the customer.
 But in addition it is in the opinion of the author that react is a great way to build UIs.

 # Decoupling of state management

-While react is great for rendering components and declaratively asserting what should be on the screen it is very weak in state management.
+While React is great for rendering components and declaratively asserting what should be on the screen it is very weak in state management.
 There are tools to help: the useState hook, the contexts, but these quickly become unwieldy.
-Redux is not a desirable solution: it breaks cohesion: smearing the intent in a lot of places, it is object oriented and thus always clunky when interacting with the functional Redux.
+Redux is not a desirable solution: it breaks cohesion: smearing the intent in a lot of places, it is object-oriented and thus always clunky when interacting with the functional Redux.
 Refactoring and understanding large redux programs is in the opinion of the author frankly a nightmare.